 I am afraid that an iPhone doesn’t have the ability to cut it when it comes to night photography.
 A DSLR or similar level camera is required – just email Kevin and ask.
 He will consider loaning out a camera.
 I borrowed a tripod from him.

 And do make sure you wear good solid walking shoes – it is quite rocky and slippery on the ocean floor and the dark highlights this.
 And bring a warm jacket.

-If you’re staying in Saint John and want to visit Hopewell Rocks click here for a day tour to Hopewell Rocks from Saint John.
+⇒ If you’re staying in Saint John and want to experience the best of the New Brunswick day trips click here for a day tour to Hopewell Rocks from Saint John.

 2. Go Whale Watching in Saint Andrews

 Saint Andrews is the place in New Brunswick to see Whales in their natural habitat.
 There are so many great options for excursions here that I have written an entirely separate blog post about this!

 Another brilliant thing to do in St Andrews is to take a Turtle Shore Adventure!
 Turtle Shore is run by the fantastic and super interesting Genny, a St Andrew’s local.

 Genny is a trained biologist who is also the island’s science teacher during the winter!
 She absolutely loves what she does and is so lovely and fun and full of joy and stories.